• Skip to primary navigation

 Golden Retriever Biting Leash

 Any breed can end up loving to chew on their leash.
-Many doodles, goldens and labs love to try to chew on their leash!
+Many doodles, goldens and labs will try this technique as part of their breed characteristic to retrieve and hold something.

 Leash Biting Aggression

 There are dogs who may bite the leash because they are redirecting their frustration.
-In this case, be grateful that your dog isn't redirecting at your arm or leg!
+In this case, it's important to back off what you are asking your dog to do and break it up into small steps, use treats and/or move to a less distracting environment.

 If your dog bites the leash when he sees another person, animal or other trigger, it's best to seek help from a professional trainer who can give you the tools and education to keep you and your dog safe as you work through this behavior issue.